-4f EXTRA CREDIT: You may earn additional points in the following ways:
+4f.
+EXTRA CREDIT: You may earn additional points in the following ways:

 - SYLLABUS QUIZ (3 points): In Canvas you will find the Course Information page.
 Watch the introductory video and read the syllabus.
-After you feel comfortable with the course policies listed, take the syllabus quiz posted in Canvas - COURSE PARTICIPATION (8 points): We encourage you to utilize instructor's virtual office hours and the MAC 2311 Piazza page regularly to ask and answer questions about course material and homework.
-You can earn up to 4 bonus points to participate in virtual office hours and up to additional 4 points by responding to other students' math questions.
-Answers must be appropriate and relate to course material to earn credit. - EXAM PREPARATION (20 points): An exam review sheet is posted in Canvas for each test and students can earn up to 2 bonus points by submitting their work one day before the test.
+After you feel comfortable with the course policies listed, take the syllabus quiz posted in Canvas.
+You have 3 attempts before the due date.
+You may submit Syllabus quiz 1 day late with 20% grade penalty. - COURSE PARTICIPATION (8 points): We encourage you to utilize online office hours and the MAC 2311 Discussions Board regularly to ask and answer questions about course material and homework.
+You can earn up to 2 points per exam period by posting a question and responding to other students' math questions.
+Answers must be appropriate and relate to course material and follow the specific format instruction to earn credit.
+See Discussions Board instruction page for more details. - EXAM PREPARATION (20 points): An exam review sheet is posted in Canvas for each test and students can earn up to 2 bonus points by submitting their work before due date.
 In addition, a bonus exam review assessment will be available in CANVAS before each test and the assessment will include questions from previous MAC 2311 exams so that you will have a flavor of the type of questions that you will see on the actual test.

-4g MAKE-UP POLICIES AND EXTENSIONS:
+4g.
+MAKE-UP POLICIES AND EXTENSIONS:

-- EXTENSIONS ON XRONOS HOMEWORK: While it is a much better strategy to work ahead, occasionally you may fall behind.
+- EXTENSIONS ON XRONOS HOMEWORK: There are 65+ points available in Xronos HW but you may only earn up to 60 points, so we do not offer make-ups.
+Plus, while it is a much better strategy to work ahead, occasionally you may fall behind.
 You may complete your Xronos HW one day late, but a 20% grade penalty will be applied. - MAKE-UP QUIZZES: We offer 2 drops on quizzes, so we do not provide make-ups for online quizzes.
-To allow time for computer issues, it is recommended not to wait until final hours on the due day to start your quizzes. - MAKE-UP LECTURE QUESTIONS: There are 23+ points available in lecture questions but you may only earn up to 20 points, so we do not offer make-ups. - MAKE-UP EXAMS: Students must provide valid documentation for requesting a make-up exam due to a scheduling conflict by the end of the second week to avoid penalty.
-If illness or other extenuating circumstances force you to miss an exam, contact Dr. Grady as soon as possible (no later than 24 hours after the exam) for approval to schedule a make-up exam.
-We do not consider traveling or lack of internet access as a valid excuse for a make-up exam.

-• OTHER MAKE-UPS: There are no make-ups on any extra credit assignments.
+To allow time for computer issues, it is recommended not to wait until final hours on the due date to start your quiz, and don't wait till the last minute to submit your work. - MAKE-UP LECTURE QUESTIONS: There are 23+ points available in lecture questions but you may only earn up to 20 points, so we do not offer make-ups.
+Plus, you may complete your lecture questions one day late with a 20% grade penalty. - MAKE-UP EXAMS: Students must provide valid documentation for requesting a make-up exam due to a scheduling conflict by the end of the second week to avoid penalty.
+If illness or other extenuating circumstances force you to miss an exam, contact the instructor or TA as soon as possible (no later than 24 hours after the exam) for approval to schedule a make-up exam.
+We do not consider traveling, work or lack of internet access as a valid excuse for a make-up exam. - OTHER MAKE-UPS: There are no make-ups on any extra credit assignments.